 Often most sawyers simply do not pay attention to the fact that not only the chain has technical specifications, but also the drive sprocket with the crowning.
 All these parts have to match each other in such a technical parameter as pitch.
 Most chainsaws are equipped with a standard pitch of 0.325.
 Chain and drive sprocket, or more precisely the ring gear, must have the same pitch.
 If one of these parts does not meet the same standard, it will lead to accelerated wear of individual parts and the entire tool.

-The bar also has such a parameter as the width of the groove.
-The value of this value can vary from 1.1 to 1.6 mm, depending on the power of the tool.
+The saw bar also has such a parameter as the chainsaw bar groove’s width.
+The chainsaw bar groove’s width can vary from 1.1 to 1.6 mm, depending on the power of the tool.
 It is categorically forbidden to install on a domestic chainsaw with a slot width of more than 1.3 mm.
-The standard chain in such a bar will have too much backlash, which will lead to accelerated wear of both parts of a chainsaw.
+The standard chain in such chainsaw bars will have too much backlash, which will lead to accelerated wear of both parts of a chainsaw.

 That’s interesting!
-If you use a chain with a width of 1.3 mm and a shank thickness of less than 1.1 mm, the unequal movement of the headset when the tool is running will lead to accelerated wear on.
-As a result, the chainsaw will start to cut crooked on one side.
+If you use a chain with a chain width of 1.3 mm and a chain’s thickness of less than 1.1 mm, the unequal movement of the headset when the tool is running will lead to accelerated wear on.
+As a result, the chainsaw will start to cut crooked on one side due to the original width.

 Severe Saw Blade Wear